Why Do We Celebrate Midsummer?

 Midsummer: A Pagan Origin

-Up in the North, we are told by the 11th Century monk Adam of Bremen that the people in Scandinavia (commonly known as the Vikings) sacrificed animals and men of male gender
+Up in the North, we are told by the 11th-century monk Adam of Bremen that the people in Scandinavia (commonly known as the Vikings) sacrificed animals and men every seventh year; on this day, they offered sacrifices to their false pagan gods.

 Luckily, these idols were thrown away and righteously denounced by the people living in Scandinavia when they heard about the One True and Only God (Deuteronomy 6:4, Isaiah 44:25)